-Description The subjects comprise a semi detached two bedroom villa. , , Accommodation The accommodation may be summarised as follows; Ground Floor: Entrance Hall, Lounge, Dining Room, Kitchen, TV Room and Bathroom.
-First Floor: Two Bedrooms, Both with Dressing Rooms.
-Gross internal floor area (m2) Amounts to 120 square metres, or thereby.
-Neighbourhood and location The subjects are located on the High Street in Rothes where surrounding properties are of a mixed design, vintage and character.
-Adequate local shopping, educational and transport facilities are available.
-Age Erected circa 1900 and converted from two dwellings to one dwelling circa 1992.
-Weather The weather was dry at the time of inspection.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There are pointed stone stacks with metal flashings.
+Description The subjects comprise a semi detached, three bedroom cottage.
+Accommodation The accommodation may be summarised as follows: GROUND FLOOR: Entrance Hall, Lounge, Kitchen/Diner, Bedroom and Shower Room.
+FIRST FLOOR: Landing and 2 Attic Bedrooms.
+Gross internal floor area (m2) Amounts to 79m2, or thereby.
+Neighbourhood and location The subjects are located within Seatown area of Lossiemouth, where surrounding properties are of a mixed design, vintage and character.
+Adequate local shopping, educational and transport facilities are available within Lossiemouth with a wider ranger of amenities available within Elgin which lies within easy commuting distance.
+Age Erected circa 1880.

+Weather The weather was dry and sunny at the time of inspection. Г Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+There are two pointed stone stacks with cement flashings, one is a mutual stack.

-· Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-The roof is of a pitched, ridged design comprising timber trusses clad with slates.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+The roof is of a pitched, ridged design comprising timber trusses clad with slates over timber sarking boards.
 No access was gained to the roof void area due to the lack of any inspection hatch.
+The roof to the single storey extension is of a low monopitched felt design.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are of cast iron manufacture.
+Gutters and downpipes are of uPVC manufacture.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main outer walls are of pointed solid stone construction (wall width 600mm approximately).
-The walls to the single storey extension are consistent with blockwork/brickwork construction (wall width 360mm).
+The main outer walls are of solid stone construction (wall width approximately 590mm).
+The walls to the shower room extension are consistent with solid brickwork construction strapped and lined internally (wall width approximately 320mm).
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are a mix of double glazed, sealed unit, timber casement, timber casement sealed unit, 'Velux' skylights, uPVC casement sealed unit, 'Velux' skylights, uPVC double glazed sealed units with single glazed timber casement pattern to the cheeks of the dormers. pattern to the cheeks of the dormers.
-The front doors are of a part glazed uPVC design with the doors to the rear being of glazed uPVC and solid timber External decorations pattern to the cheeks of the dormers.
-The front doors are of a part glazed uPVC design with the doors to the rear being of glazed uPVC and solid timber manufacture.
-External decorations pattern to the cheeks of the dormers.
-The front doors are of a part glazed uPVC design with the doors to the rear being of glazed uPVC and solid timber manufacture.
-External timbers are of a softwood pattern.
-External decorations Conservatories / porches pattern to the cheeks of the dormers.
-The front doors are of a part glazed uPVC design with the doors to the rear being of glazed uPVC and solid timber manufacture.
-External timbers are of a softwood pattern.
-Visually inspected.
+Windows are of a double glazed, sealed unit, timber casement pattern with timber casement sealed unit 'Velux' skylights to the first floor accommodation.
+The front door is of a part glazed timber design.
+External decorations Visually inspected.
+External décor is of a paintwork finish.
+Conservatories / perchas Not applicable Conservatories / porches Not applicable.

-Communal areas Not applicable.
+, Communal areas Not applicable.
 Garages and permanent outbuildings Visually inspected.
-There is a detached single car garage of timber construction, contained beneath a pitched felt roof covering.
-In addition there are two outbuildings, one of pointed stone construction contained beneath a corrugated metal sheet roof covering the second comprising dwarf walls topped with timber fencing contained beneath a corrugated metal sheet roof covering.
-Outside areas and boundaries Visually inspected Outside areas and boundaries Visually inspected.
-There are garden grounds to the side and rear of the property.
-Garden grounds are sloped in nature and terraced incorporating retaining walls.
-Grounds are laid to gravel with grass, trees and shrubs.
-There is a gravel drive/off-street parking facility.
-Boundaries are defined with a mix of timber fencing and a stone retaining wall.
+There are two attached outbuildings.
+One a garden store, the second assumed to be the boiler house, both of blockwork construction contained beneath profile metal sheet roof coverings.
+Outside areas and boundaries Visually inspected.
+There are garden grounds to the front of the property.
+Garden grounds are laid to grass with a poured concrete pathways and a timber deck.
+Boundaries are defined with a mix of blockwork walls and timber fencing.
 Ceilings Visually inspected from floor level.
-Comings Ceiling linings are a mix of lath and plaster and plasterboard finishes.
+Ceilings are predominantly of a plasterboard design with timber linings noted within the shower room. ' Artex' finish noted to the lounge ceiling.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal wall linings are a mix of lath and plaster and plasterboard design.
+Internal wall linings are predominantly of a plasterboard finish with timber linings noted to a wall within the shower room.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is of a suspended timber construction throughout the main dwelling with solid concrete construction noted within the kitchen extension.
+Flooring is of a solid concrete at ground floor level with suspended timber at first floor and within the shower room extension.